nikitakapitan/nikitakapitan/README.md

 - 2021 I implemented the 🐎Pegasus model for 📝Summarization of people's 💬dialogues
 - 2021 Given a user's ❓question, I extracted relevant 📂docs and implemented miniML to answer the question
 - 2022 I implemented 🎓Knowledge distillation to reduce the 🍃model size while maintaining the same performance
-- 2023 I implemented 🎯quantization and ✂️weights pruning to reduce model 💾size and ⌛latency
+- 2023 I implemented 🔟quantization and ✂️weights pruning to reduce model 💾size and ⌛latency
 - 2023 I developed the automatic report for any LLM and any dataset to measure its 📊performance, 💽disk space and ⌛latency